 *Donation times are subject to change due to the amount of donations already received and limited space for donation storage.
 If you have a large donation or will be making a special trip to bring us your donation, please call ahead to ensure we are currently accepting clothing donations.
 Thank you for your generosity.

-Catholic Charities' St. Mary Family Center distributes more than 8500 food boxes each year to an average of 600 families each month.
+Catholic Charities' St. Mary Family Center distributes more than 8500 food boxes each year to an average of 660 families each month.
 In addition to emergency food boxes, St. Mary Family Center offers perishable food items, clothing and infant items.
-Daily traffic at the center has grown from an average of 100-200 people to 200-400 people each day.
+Daily traffic at the center has grown to an average of 450-550 people each day.

 Bread is available every day for families in need.
 Families may take up to two loaves per day per household.
 Anyone, regardless of their address, is free to come any day for bread products.